Ultra Memory-Efficient On-FPGA Training of Transformers via Tensor-Compressed Optimization: FPGA Accelerator Design

 \subsection{Overall Architecture}

 Fig.~\ref{fig:arch} (a) shows the overall architecture of our tensor-compressed transformer training accelerator, including tensor-compressed forward propagation (FP) and backward propagation (BP) engines, on-chip and off-chip storage, and data transfer between difference training stages.

 Due to the small number of model parameters caused by tensor compression, all training parameters and most activation values are stored in on-chip memory.
 This reduces the latency and energy overhead caused by off-chip communications.
 Since the volume of model parameters and activation values increase linearly with the number of layers, the total memory cost still exceeds the on-chip memory budget, thus off-chip memory access is inevitable.
 We observe that the activation values consume much more memory than the tensor-compressed model parameters.
-Some interlayer activations produced in FP are needed in BP.
+Some interlayer activations produced in FP are only needed in BP.
 To support more complex tasks with more layers, we store these activations in off-chip memory and fetch them to on-chip memory when computing the gradients with respect to tensor factors.

-The detailed computing kernels and dataflows inside the tensor-compressed BP and FP engines are shown in Figs.~\ref{fig:arch} (a) and (b), respectively.
+The detailed computing kernels and dataflows inside the tensor-compressed BP and FP engines are shown in Figs.~\ref{fig:arch} (b) and (c), respectively.
 To support the whole training progress, multiple computing kernels are developed for various computing schemes, including tensor contraction in the TTM-format embedding table and TT-format linear layers, matrix-multiplication (MM) in the attention parts and classifier, and various non-linear functions (softmax, GELU, Tanh, LayerNorm) used in transformer models.